 After a first informal group of NGOs was convened by DCI at two different meetings (November 2013 and January 2014, Geneva), to discuss the idea and scope of the campaign, it seemed appropriate to move towards a more formalized entity, in view of the subsequent phases and efforts which would be required to launch and follow a Global Study on Children Deprived of Liberty.

-The NGO Panel for the Global Study on Children Deprived of Liberty is set up to coordinate joint advocacy and lobbying efforts towards the launch, completion and follow-up of a Global Study on Children Deprived of Liberty.
+The NGO Panel for the Global Study on Children Deprived of Liberty was set up to coordinate joint advocacy and lobbying efforts that enabled the launch, and completion of the Global Study on Children Deprived of Liberty.
+The NGO Panel is now focusing on effective implementation and follow-up of the Study and its recommendations.

-- Collaborate and coordinate for the campaign to call for a Global Study on Children Deprived of Liberty at international, regional and national level, through advocacy and lobbying activities with UN agencies, member States, and other relevant stakeholders;
+- Collaborates and coordinated for the campaign calling for a Global Study on Children Deprived of Liberty at international, regional and national level, through advocacy and lobbying activities with UN agencies, member States, and other relevant stakeholders;

-- Identify key international, regional and national events, meetings, etc. and collaborate in the organization of joint activities to raise awareness and gain support for the Global Study on Children Deprived of Liberty;
+- Identifed key international, regional and national events, meetings, etc. and collaborated in the organization of joint activities to raise awareness and gain support for the Global Study on Children Deprived of Liberty;

 Membership to the NGO Panel is open to all international, regional and national NGOs working in the advancement of the full respect of human rights of the child, which request to be member.
 Members are to agree with the scope and role of the NGO Panel.